 Committee on Diversity and Equity (CODE)

-Department of Anthropology Statement on Racial Justice July 2020
+Statement on Racial Justice November 2024

 Through this statement we further affirm our support for our broad and diverse student body, community, and colleagues.
-We will continue to work for the department to be an affirming, safe, and just place for people who identify as BIPOC, LGBTQ+, people with all dis/abilities, and people with all forms of migration statuses.
+We will continue to construct the department as an affirming, safe, and just place for people who identify as BIPOC, LGBTQ+, people with all dis/abilities, and people with all forms of citizenship statuses.
+Finally, we support the crucial, ongoing work to pursue racial justice within our city and condemn the violence of institutions and individuals that devalue, disparage, or dehumanize Black lives.

 -----------------------------------------------------------------------------------------------------------------